Street Signs Intended To Give Pakistani City New Direction

 There is such a dearth of street signs in Lahore that last year Google Maps began using landmarks — not street names — when it provided directions around the city.

-SIDDIQUI: We wanted to just basically minimize dependence on landmarks because for a long time, I mean, you know, there was a building being built beside my house.
-And, you know, it took forever to be made.
-So, people were like, yeah, so turn left where the construction is.
-And when the building was complete people just couldn't find my house.
+"We want to minimize dependence on landmarks," he says.
+"Let me give you an example: For a long time, there was a building being built by my house and it took forever to be made.
+So people were like, 'Just turn left where the construction is' ... and when the building was completed, people just couldn't find my house."

-TEMPLE-RASTON: It is one of the most densely populated localities in Lahore, and we go in search of the competition - namely existing street signs.
+Fayaz and Siddiqi took me to Allama Iqbal Town, where they plan to launch a prototype of their street sign.
+It is one of the most densely populated localities in Lahore and we go in search of the competition: existing street signs.
 They are few and far between.
-Asim spots the first one.

-SIDDIQUI: What speed are you traveling, what direction are you looking at, you know, the driver's eye shouldn't, you know, stray too far from the road.
-There is a certain angle.
-And another constraint that comes in will be, you know, obviously, the cost of production.
+"There are lots of factors: What speed are you traveling?
+What direction are you looking at?
+The driver's eye shouldn't stray too far from the road.
+There is a certain angle," Siddiqi says.
+"Of course another constraint that will come in, obviously, is the cost of production."

-And the two entrepreneurs are hoping that local residents love their streets signs so much they'll inspire other neighborhoods to follow suit.
-They don't think this will be easy.
-Pakistanis have been rolling down their windows to ask for directions every couple of blocks for generations.
-So, Khurram and Asim plan an education campaign to convince Lahore residents that street signs are better.
+And the two entrepreneurs are hoping that local residents love their streets signs so much they will inspire others to follow suit.
+That said, they don't think this will be easy.
+For generations, Pakistanis have been rolling down their windows to ask for directions every couple of blocks.
+So Fayaz and Siddiqi plan to launch an education campaign to convince Lahore residents that street signs are better.